What are the Clojure Tools?

 your app which knows how to build your app.
 The convention is to create a

-file in the root of your project.
-Import tools.build
+build.clj file in the root of your project.
+Import tools.build and use

 The 3 main types of Clojure programs one might build into 3 sub categories: